Summer University student art contest winner announced

-Rebecca Stanley’s photograph of a whale skull on Isle Au Haut has been selected as the winning entry in a student art contest sponsored by the University of Maine Division of Lifelong Learning.
-Her photograph will be used on this year’s Summer University poster and in other promotions.
+Laura Curioli’s artwork, featuring her photography, has been selected as the winning entry in the student art contest sponsored by the University of Maine Division of Lifelong Learning.
+Her design will be used on this year’s Summer University poster and in other promotions.

 Summer University registration begins Feb.
-1. More information is available online.
+1. More information is online.